 This post uses affiliate links.
 They don’t cost you a thing and help us bring you creative projects.
 Read more in Policies & Disclosures.

 Each day the trees seem to be a new, beautiful color until finally, after a stormy evening or windy afternoon, their limbs are bare and winter has arrived.

 My husband brings me bouquets of beautiful fall leaves when he walks the dog.
-I love the gorgeous variety of colors and have always wanted a way to preserve these leaves…
+I love the variety of colors and have always wanted a way to preserve these leaves…

-I tested several different methods of saving leaves and discovered an easy way to quickly preserve leaves while keeping their colors bright and the leaves flat.
-A bonus… it’s FREE!
-No special craft supplies needed!
+I tested a few methods of drying fall leaves and stumbled onto an easy way to quickly preserve leaves.
+This method keeps their colors bright and makes the leaves lay flat.

 My easy method for preserving fall leaves involves a microwave and an iron.
 While this seems like an odd crafting combination it works remarkably well.

 Fall Leaves Wreath Supplies